jjjsss3/Sellphones/README.md

 Homepage site
 This is our e-commerce website selling mobile phones using ReactJS and Laravel 9.0.
-We have three actors guests, members and administrators with the shop interfaces and the admin interface Guests have the abilities of:
+We have three actors guests, members and administrators with the shop interfaces and the admin interface Guests have the abilities of: \n
 ᛫ View Homepage
 ᛫ Add Products to Cart
 ᛫ Sign Up to Become Our Member